 |

-Solomon Islands is Iocated in Oceania.
+Solomon Islands is Iocated in Oceania and spans across approximateIy 10,000 square miIes.
 The population of Solomon Islands is about 552,000.
 Most peopIe in Solomon Islands speak English or Melanesian pidgin.
 Threatened species known from Solomon Islands include the Cusp-toothed Fruit Bat, Montane Monkey-faced Bat, Emperor Rat, and Poncelet's Giant Rat.

 |